Heavy Traffic Diffusion Limit for a Closed Queueing Network with Single-Server and Infinite-Server Stations: Proof of Lemma

 \subsection{Existence of an element in $D_K^T$ satisfying (\ref{eq:A.1}) for all $t\in [0,T]$}

 We prove existence via the method of successive approximations; see, e.g., \citet{Reed_Ward_2004} for a similar proof approach.
-To be more specific, we show that the sequence formed by this method is Cauchy in $D_K^T$ under the sup norm, and then argue that the limit of the sequence (which exists by completeness of $D_K^T$) satisfies (\ref{eq:A.1}).
+In particular, we construct a sequence that is Cauchy in $D_K^T$ under the sup norm, and then argue that the limit of the sequence (which exists by completeness of $D_K^T$) satisfies (\ref{eq:A.1}).

 Let $y_k^0\equiv 0$, and define $y_k^n\in D$ for $n\in \mathbb{N}$ iteratively as follows for each $k\in [K]$:

 Then, the sequence $\{(y_1^n\vert_{[0,T]},\dots, y_K^n\vert_{[0,T]}):n=0,1,\dots \}$ of elements in $D_T^K$ defined by (\ref{eq:B.1}) is a Cauchy sequence with respect to the sup norm; see Lemma~\ref{Claim:B.1} at the end of this subsection for a proof of this claim.
 Therefore, by completeness of $(D_T^K, \|\cdot\|_{T,K})$, it follows that as $n\rightarrow\infty$,